royorel/StyleSDF/README.md

 <img src=./assets/teaser.png>
 </div>

+## Updates
+3/4/2022: Testing code and Colab demo were released. **Training files will be released soon.**

 ## Overview
 StyleSDF is a 3D-aware GAN, aimed at solving two main challenges:
 1. High-resolution, view-consistent generation of the RGB images.